hasOki/protractor_tutorial/README.md

 ```

 ###I was Stuck on ...
+####My Protractor still connecting to my local web driver server not Sauce Labs
+Check your config file and make sure that you not decalring any webdriver address
+and only have sauce lab login credential in your config file.

 ####Safari can't open selfsign SSL
 When I tried to run my protractor on Sauce Lab using Safari, the test is failing